 • If you or a family member has access to affordable employer-sponsored insurance they can’t get marketplace cost assistance.

-• To be considered affordable a job-based health plan can’t cost more than “9.5%” of employee’s household income after employer contributions.
-However, most employers will use employee only income since they won’t know household income for sure.
+• To be considered affordable a job-based health plan can’t cost more than “9.5%” of an employee’s household income after employer contributions.
+However, most employers will use employee-only income since they won’t know household income for sure.

 • The main concept is “8%” of household income is the number that is unaffordable and get’s you an exemption, while “9.5%” is the max you can pay for a plan after tax credits or through an employer for it to be considered affordable.